codex-storage/codex-research/design/sales.md

 ### Removing slots from the queue

-Hosts will also recieve contract events for when any contract is started, failed, or cancelled.
+Hosts will also receive contract events for when any contract is started, failed, or cancelled.
 In all of these cases, slots in the queue pertaining to these requests should be removed as they are no longer fillable by the host.
 Note: expired request slots will be checked when a request is processed and its